sharlq/React_Ecommerce/README.md

-# though this project i have learned
+# through this project i have learned
- practiced react
+ practiced react ,react-router-dom , react-hook-form
  to utilise APIs
  to use commercejs and stripe
- react-hook-form